GrainLearning/grainLearning/README.md

 # Help and Support

 For assistance with the GrainLearning software or Bayesian calibration for geomechanical models in general, please raise an issue on the Github Issues page or drop me an email at h.cheng@utwente.nl.

+## Credits

+This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [NLeSC/python-template](https://github.com/NLeSC/python-template).